gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/the_gnat_compilation_model.rst

 defined either on the command line or in a separate file.

 The other way of running the preprocessor is even closer to the C style and often more convenient.
-In this approach the preprocessing is integrated into the compilation process.
-The compiler is given the preprocessor input which includes ``#if`` lines etc, and then the compiler carries out the preprocessing internally and processes the resulting output.
+In this approach, the preprocessing is integrated into the compilation process.
+You pass the compiler the preprocessor input, which includes ``#if`` lines etc, and the compiler carries out the preprocessing internally and compiles the resulting output.
 For more details on this approach, see :ref:`Integrated_Preprocessing`.

 .. _Preprocessing_with_gnatprep: